 DLA Piper and Unicef have been working together for many years, but in 2013 we entered a groundbreaking new phase with the establishment of a global partnership aimed at strengthening the protection of children around the world.

-Through the partnership so far, DLA Piper has contributed more than £1 million through a combination of employee fundraising and corporate donations, and provided pro bono support estimated at a value of over £4 million.
+Through the partnership so far, DLA Piper has contributed £1.8 million through a combination of employee fundraising and corporate donations and provided pro bono support estimated at a value of over £5 million.

 Protecting children from danger

 From 2013 to 2016 DLA Piper supported Unicef’s child justice work in Bangladesh, striving to ensure that children experience a justice system that is fair and protects their rights.
 This vital support has:

 - Provided education, training and counselling for 1,600 adolescents at risk of coming into contact with the law

 - Ensured that 234 children arrested by police have had their cases handled in the community rather than through the judicial system

 - Trained 424 key professionals including police officers and lawyers on child friendly justice and the 2013 Children’s Act

 In 2017, the partnership entered a new phase supporting Unicef’s child protection work globally.
 Child protection is a vital yet often underfunded area of Unicef’s work because it is complex and requires long-term support to create systemic change in attitudes and behaviour.
 With the support of DLA Piper, Unicef will be able to continue our vital work so that children around the world can go to school instead of work, avoid child marriage, and be safe in their communities.

 Pro bono support globally